latex3/luaotfload/doc/README.md

 2. If you want to try the development version download the texmf folder in the development branch. at <https://github.com/u-fischer/luaotfload>

+3. Manual installation:
+    luaotfload-tool.lua belongs in scripts/luatex/luaotfload
+    the other lua-files and the sty and fontloader-reference-load-order.tex belong in tex/luatex/luaotfload luaotfload.conf.5 and luaotfload-tool.1 belong in doc/man
+    the rest in doc/luatex/luaotfload
+    The main documentation is luaotfload-latex.pdf

 ## License